Wang Mintong: Early life and Manchukuo

 She was born in 1913 in Beijing under the name Wanyan Tongji, however, the nobles of the Eight Banners changed their surnames to Chinese surnames, she also changed her name to Wang Mintong.
 At a young age she was often kept inside and not invited to important dinners, for fear of her not using proper etiquette.
 However, she was known to be well mannered.

 From Wanrong and Puyi's wedding, Mintong became infatuated with Puyi and spent much of her life trying to win his affection.
 Her parents had arranged a marriage with another noble, although he had numerous affairs before their wedding, notably with a well-known actress.
 In an effort to cancel the wedding, Mintong was quoted as saying "If you don't break off the engagement, I'm going to hang myself" to her mother.
 She was a close friend of actress Meng Xiaodong, who was also her next-door neighbor.
 Their friendship eventually resulted in Mintong auditioning for the Peking Opera and her starting to learn martial arts.

 In 1937, it was announced that Pujie, the younger brother of Puyi, was seeking a wife.
-Some sources close to Pujie had stated that she was his first choice, but the two never got married as the Japanese Government who dominated Manchukuo introduced Pujie to a Japanese woman, Hiro Saga.
+Some sources close to Pujie had stated that she was his first choice, but the two never got married as the Japanese Government, which dominated Manchukuo, introduced Pujie to a Japanese woman, Hiro Saga.